mariaranha/unity-api/README.md

 # unity-api
-Backend API for the a class scheduler app.
+Backend API for a class scheduler app.